 THE FIRST 3 DAYS AFTER SURGERY

-You will still feel slightly tired after few days and this is generally due to the temporary change to sleeping completely on your back without rolling.
+You will still feel slightly tired after a few days and this is generally due to the temporary change to sleeping completely on your back without rolling.
 You may have a slight feeling of numbness around your breasts.
 Adjusting to the new breast weight/size may change your breathing pattern slightly while you get accustomed to the new you.

 You may notice a reduced nipple sensation during the immediate recovery, but this should return over the coming months.
 In the first 7 days, your support bra must be kept on at all times to help your new breasts stay in place whilst healing.
 Thereafter a sports bras can be used before returning to normal bras.